 Bryan Levine is here to offer advice and support for parents balancing work with raising a special needs child.

 Bryan is dad to an amazing eight-year old boy diagnosed with Autism Spectrum Disorder (ASD).
-He lives in New Jersey and works as a Senior Vice President in New York City in Compliance for Citigroup, having previously been a litigation associate at law firms in Washington, D.C. and New York.
+He lives in New Jersey and works as a Senior Vice President in New York City in Compliance for a Japanese bank, having previously been a litigation associate at law firms in Washington, D.C. and New York.

 Bryan’s focus on work-life balance came after his son was diagnosed with ASD at 26 months.
 Realizing the challenges his son would face – physically, socially and emotionally – Bryan put a plan into action to alter the balance between his work and home life, to become a more active, engaged parent and advocate for his son.